Answers to Wood Badge Questions

 What are the qualifications to take Wood Badge?

 Wood Badge is a leadership course that is open to all registered Scout leaders.
-You will find leaders from Cub Scouts, Boy Scouts, Varsity, and Venture programs, as well as the District and Council levels.
+You will find leaders from Cub Scouts, Scouts, BSA, and Venture programs, as well as the District and Council levels.

 Here are the qualifications:

 - Be a registered adult member of the Boy Scouts of America

 - Complete basic training courses for your primary scouting position

 - Complete any outdoor skills training program appropriate to your Scouting position